pnp/PnP/Samples/MultiGeo.TenantInformationCollectionCSOM/README.md

 ### Summary ###
 This sample shows how you can use the CSOM API to obtain information about the geo locations in a Multi-Geo tenant.

-> **Note:**
-> This sample requires a version later than the 16.1.7414.1200 SharePoint Online CSOM version to work.

 ### Applies to ###
 -  Office 365 Multi Tenant (MT)